denten-books/plain-text/3-format.md

 to a "literature equalizer," empowering readers to "tune" any given text to their liking [@chaouli_remix_2009].
 Don't really like intensifiers?
 Just turn the "adverb knob" down!
 I hold on to the possibility of building such a device with Chaouli.
-In the meantime, existing electronic book software and hardware devices adapt themselves to the reader in less creative ways.
+Meanwhile, existing electronic book software and hardware devices adapt themselves to the reader in less creative ways.
 Some prevent simple copy and paste actions.
 Others can be used to censor and surveil.